sonal97/Cyclistic-Case-Study/README.md

-**You'll find the written report on my data analysis process in the cyclistic-case-study.pdf file above.**
+**You'll find the written report on my data analysis process in the Cyclistic Case Study.pdf file above.**